everii-Group/mocoapp-api-docs/sections/purchases.md

 ## DELETE /purchases/{id}

+{: .note }
-⚠ Deletes a purchase.
+Deletes a purchase.
 It's possible only if the status is _pending_ and no payments have been registered.

 ```bash
 curl -X DELETE \